walchko/github-blog/source/blog/linux-raspbian/Read-Only-Pi.md

+---
-# Read Only Raspberry Pi
+title: Read Only Raspberry Pi
+---

 Apparently the good people over at Adafruit figured out (with some help) how to make the raspberry pi a read only system so you don't have to worry about proper